whats2000/GriffinOWO/README.md

 # GriffinOWO
-A chattrigger script helper for hypixel skyblock
+A chattrigger script helper for Hypixel skyblock

 ## What's it do?
 * Helping people tell the waypoint and display the waypoint received by supporting many formats (ex: patcher format).